Thank you for your interest in Pam Wingard Fine Art! Here you can find more info and photos to help share my story.

 Pam spent the next several years raising her family in Charlotte and painting coastal landscapes inspired by travels with her husband and kids.

-She is still in transition and now paints from her garage, which, with a few upgrades, worked just fine for an art studio.
-With the garage door open, she can hear foghorns from the harbor and see palm trees from where she stands at her easel, which is pretty cool.
+She is still in transition and now paints in her studio in Charleston, South Carolina.
+With the windows open, she can hear foghorns from the harbor and see palm trees from where she stands at her easel, which is pretty cool.

 Now, she is inspired every day by the beautiful landscape of the Lowcountry.